-Over the course of a few years during the late 1990's, the COSA fellowship has worked on developing an approved version of the Twelve Steps and Twelve Traditions of COSA.
+Over the course of a few years during the late 1990s, the COSA fellowship worked on developing an approved version of the Twelve Steps and Twelve Traditions of COSA.
 A brief history of the process follows.

-At the first Winter Board Meeting in 1997, the Board Members recognized that COSA didn't have one distinct set of the Steps and Traditions.
+At the first Winter Board Meeting in 1997, the Board members recognized that COSA didn't have one distinct set of the Steps and Traditions.
 Many groups were using different variations in their meetings, and the literature had different versions.
 There was even disagreement as to whether "C.O.S.A." stood for 'Codependents of Sex Addicts' or 'Co-Sex Addicts.'
 An approved version was needed for unifying our COSA literature.
-The board voted on a single version to present to the groups, which was then included in the delegate packet.
+The board voted on a single version to present to the groups, which was then included in the next Delegate Packet.
 The 1997 Delegate Packet asked the groups to vote on the Steps, Traditions, and meaning of COSA.

 At the 1998 Winter Board Meeting, the board recognized that the fellowship needed another opportunity for input.
-A questionnaire about the wording of Steps and Traditions was included in the 1998 Delegate Packet.
-The Board Members decided that the questionnaire results would not be counted as a vote; all voting needed to be done by delegates who attend the Annual Meeting.
+A questionnaire about the wording of the Steps and Traditions was included in the 1998 Delegate Packet.
+The Board members decided that the questionnaire results would not be counted as a vote; all voting needed to be done by delegates who attended the Annual Delegate Meeting.

-At the 1998 Annual Meeting, the groups' responses to the questionnaire were presented.
-There was only a short time to discuss the results, so the delegates and Board Members present decided that the board would be responsible for future actions based on those results.
+At the 1998 Annual Delegate Meeting, the groups' responses to the questionnaire were presented.
+There was only a short time to discuss the results, so the delegates and Board members present decided that the board would be responsible for future actions based on those results.